-For the Philippines, it would obviously mean another source of rice to import from.
-Having limited land for agriculture, the country could use all the extra land it can get, especially with its willingness to share its technology for the betterment of both sides.
+For the Philippines, it obviously means another source of rice imports.
+Having limited land for agriculture, the country could use all the extra land it can get.
+That’s especially true after a GMO ban which experts predict will reduce crop yields.

-For Myanmar, it would mean more income for the country’s local farmers in addition to economic development and higher use for the fertile land still yet to be farmed on.
-The assistance provided by the Philippines in terms of technology and farming methods would also be another huge plus.
+For Myanmar, it means more income for the country’s local farmers, greater economic development, and higher use for fertile land still yet to be farmed on.
+The assistance provided by the Philippines in terms of technology and farming methods is also another huge plus.

-Myanmar has also expressed its interest long ago to rely less on its towering neighbor, China, to increase its political leverage.
-As China is also the #1 country Myanmar exports its rice to, it should be happy to find another nation to export crops to.
+Myanmar has also expressed interest to rely less on China and increase its political leverage.
+China is also the #1 importer of rice from Myanmar, so they should be happy to find another trade partner.